ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

      </tbody>
      </table>

 3. Create the backup pod and initiate a backup of your PV data.

     ```
     kubectl apply -f backuppod.yaml
     ```
     {: pre}

 4. Verify that the pod is running.

     ```
     kubectl get pods
     ```
     {: pre}

     ```
     NAME               READY     STATUS    RESTARTS   AGE
     backuppod          1/1       Running   0          1hr
     ```
     {: screen}

 5. Verify that the backup ran successfully.

     ```
     kubectl logs backuppod
     ```
     {: pre}

 6. Review the backup in {{site.data.keyword.cos_full_notm}} in the {{site.data.keyword.Bluemix_notm}} GUI.
     1. From the {{site.data.keyword.Bluemix_notm}} dashboard, find the {{site.data.keyword.cos_full_notm}} service instance.
     2. From the navigation, select **Buckets** and click on the bucket that you used in your backup configuration.
 Your backup is displayed as an object in your bucket.
     3. Review the compressed files.
 You can download the `vol1.difftar.gz` file, extract the file, and verify the backed-up data.

-        **Important**: If you delete or modify any files from {{site.data.keyword.cos_full_notm}}, those files cannot be recovered.
+       If you delete or modify any files from {{site.data.keyword.cos_full_notm}}, those files cannot be recovered.
+       {: important}

 Your backup is available.
 If you configured your backup to create a one-time full backup, you must run the backup script each time that you want to create a new backup.
 If you configured the container to run an incremental backup periodically, then your backup runs as scheduled.